chinarjoshi/pico-and-goliath/README.md

 __See the [open issues](https://github.com/chinarjoshi/pico-and-goliath/issues) for a list of proposed features (and known issues).__
 <br>

-The following features will be implemented in the indefinite future:
+The following features and balance changes will be implemented in the future:
-1. Expanded dataset to include:
+1. Powerups:
-    - Mask usage
+    - Pico moves faster
-    - Population Density
+    - Goliath hits the ball harder
-    - Demographic breakdown
+    - Either player gets a second avater of themselves
-2. Dark theme
+2. Tweak physics engine to buff Goliath's power.
-3. An option to use the program in the command line
+3. Give option to change character's size and speed in settings.

 <!-- CONTRIBUTING -->